 The G15 final was between two 5/8 seeds who created big upsets in the semis, and it was Reka Semecsei who won three close games to claim her first BJC title.
 B15 top seed Archie Turnbull had match ball for a three-nil win, but although Dylan Roberts took the third he could not stop Turnbull in the fourth.

-With G17 final, the EPC crowd their own Meha Shah of Edgbaston Priory Club went up against top seed Amelie Haworth – Meha won she took the first game, Amelie proved too strong as she took the next three games to add to her BJC honours.
+With the G17 final, the EPC crowd their own Meha Shah of Edgbaston Priory Club went up against top seed Amelie Haworth – Meha won she took the first game, and Amelie proved too strong as she took the next three games to add to her BJC honours.

 As for the B17 final Yusuf Sheikh suffered an ankle injury early in the first game against second seed Abd-Allah Eissa, and although he struggled on, was forced to retire at two games down.

-With months to go 2022 Commonwealth Games in Birmingham, the tournament served a great opportunity to show the local community that Squash is an excellent sport to get involved in via the Squash United initiative.
+With months to go 2022 Commonwealth Games in Birmingham, the tournament served as a great opportunity to show the local community that Squash is an excellent sport to get involved in via the Squash United initiative.

-As for winners of the junior national tournament, there is no doubt each one of them is going to do well in other junior national and international tournaments in 2022.
+As for the winners of the junior national tournament, there is no doubt each one of them is going to do well in other junior national and international tournaments in 2022.